Saturday, May 27, 2006

-(Hmmm...
-I think I just realized why I love blogging.
+Hmmm.
+Perhaps I just realized why I love blogging.
 For most of my life, people have interrupted me in the middle of my long, wise, eloquent ramblings (heh.
 I hope you are picking up on the humor in that.)
-But in keeping a blog, I can, A.) Finish what I was trying to say and B.) Assume that people are reading every finely-crafted word before they comment.)
+But in keeping a blog, I can, A.) Finish my sentences and B.) Assume that people are reading every finely-crafted word before they comment. ヅ

 3. TV shows me human nature, which I, personally, find fascinating.
-I watch people in crime shows, reality shows, contest shows and ask myself, "Why are they doing what they are doing?" and then I ask God to help me understand and empathize, not judge and criticize.
+I watch people in crime shows and reality and contest ones and ask myself, "Why are they doing what they are doing?" and then I ask God to help me understand and empathize, not judge and criticize.
 Through tv, God reminds me if I want to be like Him, I will react in compassion and certainly not derision or contempt.

-4. TV shows me where the pulse of the world happens to be at the current time...tv shows me the language and thinking-processes of the 21st century, when I'd otherwise be tempted to stay wholly old-fashioned--and rendered obsolete to do much of what God is asking of me.
+4. TV shows me where the pulse of the world is currently.
+I learn the language and thinking-processes of the 21st century, when I'd otherwise be tempted to stay wholly old-fashioned--and rendered obsolete to do much of what God is asking of me.

 7. I watch tv because people are important to God and I love to watch people--and pray for them, actors and others.
-Every single soul means so much to God--and for whatever strange reasons, tv reminds me of that.
-And right now, my own little world in my own idyllic neighborhood, as I said--is pretty little.
-Narrow.
-Too good, even sleep-inducing, maybe.
-And I don't mean the kind of sleep God heartily approves of.
+Every single soul means much to God--and for whatever strange reasons, tv reminds me of that.
+I love to hear common sense given--then spread it around (and use it), myself.